Continut/Continut.CMS/README.md

 ### How do I get set up? ###

+*Please note*: A simplified click installer is almost completed and will greatly simplify the installation procedure.
+For the moment it has do be done manually.

-1. Git clone the project: `git clone https://pixelplant@bitbucket.org/pixelplant/continut-cms.git`
+1. Git clone the project: `https://github.com/Continut/Continut.CMS.git`
 2. Import the database schema using your favourite MySql client.
 The sql file is located inside `Sql/dump.sql`
 3. Create a file called **configuration.php** inside the **Extensions** folder, so the file path would be *Extensions/configuration.php*.
 Inside this file place the following lines